CONP-PCNO/conp-documentation/Documentation_displayed_on_the_portal/Share_Instruction_Page.md

 2. Upload to the CONP Community Server

-If you need help at any stage, please use the [<u>CONP Portal Contact Form</u>](https://portal.conp.ca/contact_us) and we will do our best to assist you.
+If you need help at any stage, please use the [CONP Portal Contact Form](https://portal.conp.ca/contact_us) and we will do our best to assist you.

 1. Upload using OSF storage (recommended)

 <!-- -->

-1. Add the [<u>required files</u>](#required-files-for-all-experiments) to the root directory of your experiment, as described above.
+1. Add the [required files](#required-files-for-all-experiments) to the root directory of your experiment, as described above.

 2. Create an OSF project

-- If this is your first time using the OSF, follow [<u>these guidelines</u>](https://help.osf.io/article/338-starting-pathway-on-the-osf) for creating an account and starting a project.
+- If this is your first time using the OSF, follow [these guidelines](https://help.osf.io/article/338-starting-pathway-on-the-osf) for creating an account and starting a project.

 3. Upload your experiment to the OSF with the tag canadian-open-neuroscience-platform

 - Make sure your experiment contains no confidential data files!

-- If your experiment is already hosted online (e.g., on GitHub), you can simply link your OSF project to that application using [<u>Storage Add-ons</u>](https://help.osf.io/article/395-storage-add-ons).
+- If your experiment is already hosted online (e.g., on GitHub), you can simply link your OSF project to that application using [Storage Add-ons](https://help.osf.io/article/395-storage-add-ons).

-- If your experiment involves multiple phases with separate linked repositories (e.g., immediate and delayed memory hosted on GitHub), you can use [<u>OSF components</u>](https://help.osf.io/article/253-create-components) to include them under the same project and tag the larger project (see [<u>example</u>](https://doi.org/10.17605/OSF.IO/ZEJ5W)).
+- If your experiment involves multiple phases with separate linked repositories (e.g., immediate and delayed memory hosted on GitHub), you can use [OSF components](https://help.osf.io/article/253-create-components) to include them under the same project and tag the larger project (see [example](https://doi.org/10.17605/OSF.IO/ZEJ5W)).

 4. Ensure that the project is set to Public on OSF.